JonathanYoung319/GymApp/README.md

 ##### Expo SDK + app
 Next, you will need to install Expo on your mobile device.
+Expo website is here https://expo.io/ but you can find the app in the Play Store or App Store.
 Expo is a app + service that will build your React Native app for you and supports slick features like Hot Reloading.
 You don't even need the Android SDK or Xcode!